-Sulaiman Khatib is an elected member of the Peace NGO’s Forum.
-He is Co-Founder and former Director of Combatants for Peace, and was nominated for the 2017 & ’18 Nobel Peace Prize, on behalf of Combatants for Peace.
-He is a local organizer who has been recognized internationally for his contributions to promoting, peace, social justice and equality for all.
+Sulaiman Khatib is Co-Founder of Combatants for Peace, and was nominated for the 2017 & ’18 Nobel Peace Prize, on behalf of Combatants for Peace.
+He is a Board Member of ELHAM – the Day After and a local organizer who has been recognized internationally for his contributions to promoting, peace, social justice and equality for all.
 He is a renown speaker and lecturer worldwide.

 In 2006, Khatib was the co-founder and General Director of Al-Qud’s Association for Democracy and Dialogue.
 The program works with youth in order to create effective and sustainable projects and programs focusing on the promotion of peace, democracy and civic participation in the Palestinian Territories.
 In 2008, he co-founded the People’s Peace Fund.
 In 2010, he became the director of Alquds, an organization that organized joint Israeli-Palestinian sports teams for youth.

 At the age of 14 Khatib was sentenced to fifteen years in prison and served a term of ten and a half years where he spent his time learning about history, Hebrew, English and about other world conflicts and peace activists such as Ghandi and Mandela.
 He acquired his entire education and worldview in jail.
 This is when he started to have new thoughts about the conflict and the means for resolving it.
 As a result he is today a committed advocate for peace in the Middle East and an has been an active member of various programs aiming to promote a peaceful solution to the Palestinian-Israeli conflict for the last twenty years.
 During the second Intifada, he was one of the main voices calling for non-violent resistance.